Subscribe and receive the latest news from the industry Article

 A small segment of buyers also purchased major home appliances, a behavior that the NPD believes “exhibit the consumers’ willingness to spend online for their home.”

 “E-commerce has changed the way consumers shop for home products,” says Joe Derochowski, executive director and home industry analyst, NPD.
-“A view into the online buyer journey provides unique insight into how the market and consumer are
+“A view into the online buyer journey provides unique insight into how the market and consumer are evolving, how to anticipate and meet the consumer’s core needs, and effectively target marketing efforts to capture their spending dollars.”

 The NPD also found a connection between online houseware buyers and other industries, concluding that over 60 percent of buyers who purchased private label houseware brands also purchased private label products outside of the home category and were more likely to commit their dollars to brand products like Apple, Nike, Phillips and Samsung than those who did not buy private label.